morten-andersen/book-notes/seelig/README.md

 *Break the rules*

 * **take** role, don't wait to be asked.
-* most rules are just recommandations.
+* most rules are just recommendations.
 * ask for forgiveness, not permission.

 The *rule of three*: You can only track 3 goals at a gime.
 Avoid shiny new directions.